addy1995/Messenger-Application/README.md

 # CHAT-SERVER

 A GUI based python app which includes client desktop app and server script.
 A user needs to login to connect and chat.
 Old messages are saved in a database on client side.
 All users must be on a Local Area Network.
-Technology Stack: Python, SQL, Tkinter(python GUI module)
+Technology Stack: Python, SQL, Tkinter(python GUI module).

 <h3>Note: Use python 3</h3>